 The theoretical framework is based on New Institutionalism, as the research subjects are individuals who work in institutional contexts and represent these institutions.
 The focus is on the rules, norms, practices and relationships that shape institutions, while also regarding them as actors in their own right.
 Additionally, New Institutionalism provides a basis for the analysis of international interdependence that can be considered as a pivotal driver of domestic institutional change in many societies under study.
 Therefore, this theory represents a convenient framework for analysing cooperation patterns, interactions, communication aspects, roles, and mutual perceptions of different institutional stakeholders.

 The research was planned to be conducted in eight countries of the MENA region and the Balkans: Egypt, Jordan, Morocco, Tunisia, Bosnia and Herzegovina, Bulgaria, Kosovo, and North Macedonia in late 2020 and early 2021.
 These two regions represent important and relevant locations, where it is possible not only to contextualise diverse drivers of violent extremism but also to learn about the processes that lead to the emergence and development of this phenomenon.
 Consequently, the research allows the drivers of violent extremism to be approached empirically, while trying to determine the factors that go beyond the traditional representation of religion as the pivotal driver.
-Due to the security situation in Egypt, research there was delayed until further reassessment.
-In the other seven countries, individual country teams identified relevant institutional actors and grouped them according to a common structure.
+Individual country teams identified relevant institutional actors and grouped them according to a common structure.
 This allowed us to not only focus on state security and religious institutions, but also on civic, media and international organisations working in the respective countries.
 Ethics requirements were met before the start of research that included obtaining national ethics approvals, consultations on institutional level research, especially with state security actors, pseudonymisation of findings, and interviewee consent forms.

 All studies mainly relied on the use of semi-structured interviews with relevant institutional stakeholders, in addition to focus groups in some cases.
 This means that the reports utilise a qualitative methodology for the analysis of seven drivers at the macro level.
 A common questionnaire was developed by the WP leaders and then translated and adapted to local languages and contexts.
 The questionnaires across all cases included the same elements and similarly framed questions.
 Slight adaptations to individual country contexts were made to clarify concepts and frame drivers to be understandable.
 A general structure for writing the reports was provided to all partners.
 The first section looks at institutions and cooperation between them, including communication, perception and examples of good practice, while the second part pays more attention to the seven previously mentioned drivers and country specific issues.
 The WP4 leader provided feedback on drafts of all country papers.